We’ve been giving Belize a lot of virtual ink lately.

-Is Belize the right place for you to think about reinventing your own life overseas?
+However, that doesn’t mean Belize is the place for you to think about reinventing your life overseas.

 Here are the top 10 reasons to consider living or retiring in this beautiful land on the Caribbean: